OFTSR: One-Step Flow for Image Super-Resolution with Tunable Fidelity-Realism Trade-offs: Additional Visual Samples and Comparisons

-In this section, we present additional visual results that demonstrate our method's capabilities. \cref{fig:supp1} showcases multiple examples illustrating the tunable fidelity-realism trade-offs achieved on the FFHQ dataset. \cref{fig:supp2,fig:supp3} provide comprehensive comparisons between our method and existing approaches on FFHQ and ImageNet images, respectively.
-Additionally, in \cref{fig:supp4}, we demonstrate our method's performance on both real-world SR tasks and AI-generated content enhancement.
-Results from \cref{fig:supp2,fig:supp3,fig:supp4} are generated with our distilled one-step model unless otherwise specified.
+In this section, we present additional visual results that demonstrate our method's capabilities. \cref{fig:supp1} showcases multiple examples illustrating the tunable fidelity-realism trade-offs achieved on the FFHQ dataset. \cref{fig:supp2,fig:supp3} provide comprehensive comparisons between our method and existing approaches on FFHQ and ImageNet images, respectively. \rebuttal{In \cref{fig:supp_real}, we compare real-world (without synthetic degradation) SR results, under the $128 \rightarrow 512$ SR setting.
+In \cref{fig:scale}, we shows OFTSR can perform arbitrary scale SR. Here, the model is trained solely on ImageNet for $64 \rightarrow 256$ SR, demonstrating strong resolution and scale generalization without any retraining.} Additionally, in \cref{fig:supp4}, we demonstrate our method's performance on both real-world SR tasks and AI-generated content enhancement. \rebuttal{In \cref{fig:big,fig:big2}, we compare visually our OFTSR (DiT4SR) with other SOTA method for one-step large resolution SR.} Results from \cref{fig:supp2,fig:supp3,fig:supp4} are generated with our distilled one-step model unless otherwise specified.